amvjakob/differential-gene-expression/ML_results.md

 |238314_x_at|
 |240125_at|

+## TODO
-Transfer to regular gene name
+- Transfer to regular gene name
-Compare with statistical analysis
+- Compare with statistical analysis
-Compare with ongoing research
+- Compare with ongoing research
-Statement about improving the paper's model
+- Statement about improving the paper's model
-No age or batch number as feature
+- No age or batch number as feature